 A prayer service will be said at the conclusion of the visitation on Sunday at the funeral home.

 Memorials are suggested to St. Mary School or Brown County Ambulance Service.

 Condolences for the family may be left online at www.hendrickerfuneralhome.com.

 The Hendricker Funeral Home in Mt.
 Sterling is in charge of the arrangements.

-To send flowers to Robert "Bob" Koch's family, please visit our floral section.
+To send flowers to Robert "Bob" Koch's family, please visit our floral store.

 St. Mary School